CameronDetig/CameronDetig/README.md

 👋 My name is Cameron and I have a background in technical and artistic disciplines within computer graphics.

-Graduate from UNC Wilmington with a degree in Computer Science and a concentration in Digital Arts.
+UNC Wilmington Alumni with a degree in Computer Science and a concentration in Digital Arts.
 I have worked as a previs artist creating early CG representations of high profile shows and films including the Star Wars series, Ahsoka.

 My background also includes an immersive media research experience at GSU and published research paper on motion capture technology. https://par.nsf.gov/servlets/purl/10423954

-I also have experience in virtual reality development using Unity for an NSF funded project at UNCW.
+Additionally I have experience in virtual reality development using Unity for an NSF funded project at UNCW.

 ⚡ Skills: Python, C#, C++, Java, Unreal Engine, Unity, Maya, 3D Animation